kkohbrok/kkohbrok.github.io/index.md

 ## Work and Research

 ### Current Place of Work
-I'm currently working at [Wire](https://wire.com), where I'm helping with the transition to Messaging Layer Security as main protocol and with the adoption of a federated architecture.
-In particular, together with [Raphael](https://github.com/raphaelrobert) and [Franziskus](https://github.com/franziskuskiefer), I work on [OpenMLS](https://github.com/openmls/openmls), an open-source implementation of MLS in Rust.
+I'm currently working on the development of [OpenMLS](https://github.com/openmls/openmls), where together with [Raphael](https://github.com/raphaelrobert) and [Franziskus](https://github.com/franziskuskiefer) we are building an open-source implementation of MLS in Rust.
 In my spare cycles, I'm working on my PhD and am still following my research interests.

 ### Research Interests
 Together with my advisors [Christopher Brzuska](http://www.chrisbrzuska.de/) and [Markulf Kohlweiss](https://homepages.inf.ed.ac.uk/mkohlwei/), I work on bridging the gap between security proofs of composed security protocols and their implementations.